pierremaw/tradingview-chart-automation/README.md

 ### Lightweight Flask Server

-The service is built on Flask and includes several endpoints for diagnostics and system health:
+The service is built on Flask and includes several endpoints for monitoring and system health:

 * `/webhook_airtable`: Accepts chart generation requests.
 * `/info`: Provides request metadata for debugging.